Managing stress, anxiety, and other mental health challenges is crucial to a successful university experience, and a key university priority.

 - Head of Student Wellbeing

 Sidney is proud of the atmosphere of inclusion and encouragement we foster: we want our students to excel academically, and to be happy while doing so.
 Supporting and promoting our students' wellbeing is key to that, and Sidney's Head of Student Wellbeing is here to review the mental health needs of students in College and to continue developing new sustainable wellbeing initiatives.

 University Counselling Service (UCS) is available to all undergraduate students in residence and graduate students on the register.
 They offer one to one counselling and different therapeutic groups.
 All are accessed on a self-referral basis.

 How do I make an appointment?

 Many people sort out problems by talking to friends, family or staff in their College or Department.
-Sometimes looking up some information about things that are concerning you is helpful and UCS has a large selection of self-help information available on their website.
-However, there are times when this is not enough and you may wish to speak to the College-Based Counsellor in a private setting in College.
+Sometimes looking up some information about things that are concerning students is helpful and UCS has a large selection of self-help information available on their website.
+However, there are times when this is not enough and students may wish to speak to the College-based Counsellor in a private setting in College.

 Mindfulness sessions are offered both in College and at the University Counselling Service.

 Mindfulness at Cam offer classes open to all students, focusing on building insight and resilience in different areas of the student experience and are run throughout each of the three Cambridge terms.

 Student Minds Cambridge have designed an excellent Student Support Guide to help students find the support services available.